limebit/medmodels/docs/user_guide/02_medrecord_intro.md

 ## Saving and Loading MedRecords

-When build up a MedRecord you might want to save it in order to create a persistent version.
+When building a MedRecord, you may want to save it to create a persistent version.
 This can be done by storing it as a RON (Rusty Object Notation) file.
-From there, it can also be loaded and a new MedRecord instance can be created from an existing RON file.
+The MedRecord can then be reloaded, allowing you to create a new instance from the saved RON file.

 ```{literalinclude} scripts/02_medrecord_intro.py
 ---